gabtzi11/SplitBill-HackNotts/README.md

-# SplitBill
+# SplitBill HackNotts 2020
-Split the bill with your friends or family
+Split the bill with your friends or family!